NETWAYS/fundamentals4puppet-training/sections/modules/04_inheritance.md

 * Create a params class providing your default parameters

-Provide all parameters of the calculation based on osfamily and also the ssl parameter which should be default true for all osfamilies support is implemented.
+Provide all parameters of the calculation based on "$::osfamily" and also the "$ssl" parameter which should be default "true" for all operating system families support is implemented.

-* Remove the parameter calculation based on osfamily from your main class
+* Remove the parameter calculation based on "$::osfamily" from your main class

-You have to keep the calculation for ensure in the main class because of being based on a parameter provided to this class.
+You have to keep the calculation for "$ensure" in the main class because of being based on a parameter provided to this class.

 * Inherit your params class and use its values as default